HazyResearch/hyena-dna/README.md

 8. Now go back to hyena dna and, assuming you have already setup hyena dna, perform the following.

-	A. python -m train wandb=null experiment=hg19/chromatin_profile dataset.ref_genome_path=/path/to/fasta/hg19.ml.fa dataset.data_path=/path/to/chromatin_profile dataset.ref_genome_version=hg19

-	B.  For paths to chromatin files, those will be the paths to the chromatin-profiles-hdf5.
-For the hg19 fa files, those can be in resources or found in your output directory with the chromatin profile.
-For genome version and experiment, this is for the hg19 experiment.

-example chromatin profile run:
 ```
 python -m train wandb=null experiment=hg38/chromatin_profile dataset.ref_genome_path=/path/to/fasta/hg38.ml.fa dataset.data_path=/path/to/chromatin_profile dataset.ref_genome_version=hg38
 ```